Multiscale Comparative Connectomics: Introduction

-From a mathematical perspective, connectomes can be treated as a network (or graph) of the interactions between brain regions \cite{spornsHumanConnectomeStructural2005}.
-In this network, vertices represent discrete parcellations of the brain, and edges represent the functional or structural connections between these brain regions \cite{vogelsteinConnectalCodingDiscovering2019a}.
-From a graph theory perspective, the connectome can be further described at multiple topological scales \cite{kaiserTutorialConnectomeAnalysis2011}: at the extremes are the \textit{microscale}, characterized by the features of individual edges and vertices in the connectome, and the \textit{macroscale}, characterized by global patterns in brain connectivity and often quantified by a variety of graph-level statistics \cite{rubinovComplexNetworkMeasures2010}; the intermediate \textit{mesoscale} focuses on the interactions between distinct subsets of brain regions (known as communities or blocks), comprising subgraphs of the connectome \cite{betzelDiversityMesoscaleArchitecture2018, arroyoSimultaneousPredictionCommunity2020, wangSymmetricBilinearRegression2019, wangSignalSubgraphEstimation2018, vogelsteinGraphClassificationUsing2013}.
-Simultaneously considering the microscale, mesoscale, and macroscale provides a multiscale overview of patterns in brain connectivity at the level of brain regions of interest.
+From a mathematical perspective, a connectome can be modeled as a network (also referred to as a graph) of the interactions between brain regions \citep{spornsHumanConnectomeStructural2005}.
+In this network, vertices represent disjoint regions of the brain, and edges represent the connections between these regions \citep{vogelsteinConnectalCodingDiscovering2019a}.
+From a neuroscientific perspective, the connectome can be further described at multiple hierarchical scales of network topology \citep{kaiserTutorialConnectomeAnalysis2011}: at the extremes are the \textit{local scale}, characterized by the features of individual edges and vertices in the connectome, and the \textit{global scale}, characterized by global patterns in brain connectivity and often quantified by a variety of graph statistics \citep{rubinovComplexNetworkMeasures2010}; the intermediate \textit{regional scale} focuses on the interactions between distinct subsets of brain regions (known as communities or blocks), comprising subgraphs of the connectome \citep{wangSignalSubgraphEstimation2018, vogelsteinGraphClassificationUsing2013}.
+Simultaneously considering the local, regional, and global scales of network topology provides a multiscale view of patterns in neural connectivity.

-The fundamental goal of comparative connectome analysis is to identify differences in network architecture across multiple groups \cite{vandenheuvelComparativeConnectomics2016a}.
-However, most of the current methods for analyzing connectomes solely operate on a single topological scale, ignoring potentially useful biological information encoded in other scales.
-This is detrimental as the complementary analyses provided by multiscale connectomics approaches make scientific insights into neurological phenotypes more robust \cite{wangDisruptedFunctionalBrain2013, wuEffectsBrainParcellation2019}.
-A handful of multiscale connectomics methods have previously been described; however, they are either only designed to analyze a single connectome \cite{eichlerCompleteConnectomeLearning2017a, bhattacharyaPlasticityElectricalConnectome2019}, or leverage graph features that ignore or misrepresent connections between brain regions \cite{rubinovBrainConnectivityToolbox2009, xiaMultiScaleNetworkRegression2019a}.
-The latter approach is particularly problematic: recent studies have shown that no set of graph invariants can comprehensively describe network topology \cite{chenSameStatsDifferent2019, chungStatisticalConnectomics2020a}.
-Therefore, claims that a particular graph invariant explains a given phenotype are suspect.